CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 ---

 ## Unit 2.6

 >[!NOTE]
+> Notes from discussion with JJ: <p></p>
+> Dublin Core is a standard expressed as a schema <p></p>
+> Schema is name, label, description and relationship between metadata elements (description and structure) <p></p>
+> Schema is technical description of a standard - it will normally be in XML, JSON <p></p>
+> Schemas separates metadata element information from the actual metadata <p></p>
+> Standard is the whole thing <p></p>
+> Are dublin core and datacite known as a schema or a standard?
+> Metadata schemas provide similar clarification to metadata elements that contolled vocabularies do for metadata fields
+> Schemas constrict meaning of metadata element
+> **REVIEW** (doesn't necessarily belong here) Exercise - CSV file (name of column), database schema (name of column and data format), SPSS/STATA/SAS file (data, codelist, label of column but doesn't include relationships), DDI file

+Moreover, the machine actionability of metadata
+- Makes data more FAIR by increasing the quality of the metadata
+  - Promotes interoperability of metadata
+  - By enabling cross-study comparison and secondary research, metadata standards support data re-usability

+>[!NOTE]
 > BO - I think in the last unit we just said CVs help our metadata become "machine-actionable" (I might be misremembering though!).
 I can't remember if we've mentioned the difference between machine readable and machine actionable in the earlier units?
 If we haven't, I think we should do this the first time we introduce the terms, and then make sure we're using the appropriate one(s) going forward.

+## Case study (practice): Finding a metadata standard

+Which metadata standard would you choose for this research project?

+Using [Metadata standards catalogue](https://rdamsc.bath.ac.uk/subject-index) or the [DDC Metadata standards guideline](https://www.dcc.ac.uk/guidance/standards/metadata) identify a relevant metadata standard to use for this research.

+_[Description of research project - discipline, area of enquiry]_

+>[!NOTE]
+> We would then explain what metadata standard we picked for this dataset and give the reasoning behind it (e.g. popular in the discipline, expansive, relevant etc.)

+---

+## Case study (answer): Finding a metadata standard

+This is the metadata standard we chose.

+Reasons behind this choice:
+- [give the thought process behind choosing that particular metadata standard]

+---

+## Application: Find a metadata standard for your research

+Now you have practised finding a relevant metadata standard, find a metadata standard for you research.